Speed: Living Life in the FAST Lane

 • high risk of dependence and difficulty kicking this dangerous activity

 • bouts (jags) of sleeplessness and complete inertia

 • extreme weight loss and loss of appetite

 Speed, in its many forms, is always dangerous, always highly (and quickly) addictive, and always difficult to kick.
 Relapse prevention therapies and strategies are useful in coping with the effects of withdrawal but relapse is often an on-going problem for long-time addicts.

-Addicts also must address the psychological problems related to speed abuse and long-term addiction including: attention deficit and loss of memory, decreased impulse control, delusions, paranoia, panic disorder and panic attacks, and loss of judgement that leads to reckless and highly aggressive behaviors, even toward loved ones.
+Addicts also must address the psychological problems related to speed abuse and long-term addiction including attention deficit and loss of memory, decreased impulse control, delusions, paranoia, panic disorder, and panic attacks, and loss of judgment that leads to reckless and highly aggressive behaviors, even toward loved ones.